-Section 27-582(a) of the Zoning Ordinance requires the provision of 1 loading space for the subject use.
-The applicant believes that the provision of a loading space would conflict with the drive-aisle requirements and would be difficult to provide on the subject property given 30-foot setback requirement set forth above and the screening requirement set forth in the Landscape Manual.
-Instead, the applicant proposing to use those spaces to the west of the building during off-peak hours or evening hours for loading purposes.

-Comment: The above-described alternative will fulfill the loading function for the project and staff would recommend it as it is within the purview of the sector plan to be flexible to layout issues.
+Section 27-582(a) of the Zoning Ordinance requires the provision of one loading space for the subject use.
+The provision of a loading space would interfere with meeting the drive-aisle requirements.
+A hardship would be created by requiring the applicant to provide a 30-foot setback requirement and meet the screening requirement of the Landscape Manual.
+Instead, the Planning Board herein approves using those spaces to the west of the building during off-peak hours or evening hours for loading purposes.
+This shall fulfill the loading function for the project and it is within the purview of the sector plan to be flexible to layout issues.

-10. Building Form, Drive-throughs
+(10) Building Form, Drive-throughs

-Requirement-Drive-throughs shall be built to the build-to-line (p.
-230).
+Requirement-Drive-throughs shall be built to the build-to line (page 230).

-Request-To allow this drive-through, in particular, to be built to the build-to-line.
+Amendment Herein Approved-To allow this drive-through, in particular, not to be built to the build-to line.

-This is an existing McDonald's restaurant with an existing drive-through service.
-Additionally, this proposal complies with the other requirements for drivethroughs in the sector plan as follows:
+The site is currently developed with an existing McDonald's drive-through restaurant and the applicant should be able to continue to operate it as such.
+The approval complies with the other requirements for drive-throughs in the sector plan as follows:

-\Drive-through windows will be located on the side of the building;

-\Stacking area will be located behind the building; and

-\The pedestrian connection to MD193 is not located within proximity to the elements of the drive-through.
+- Drive-through windows will be located on the side of the building; - Stacking area will be located behind the building; and - The pedestrian connection to MD193 is not located within proximity to the elements of the drive-through.

-Comment: As previously stated, the topography of the site does cause a practical problem in conforming with this standard.
-Additionally, the function of a drive-through fast-food restaurant requires a set back from the project frontage to allow for queuing lanes and parking.
+The topography of the site causes a practical problem in conforming with this standard.
+Additionally, the function of a drive-through fast-food restaurant requires a setback from the project frontage to allow for queuing lanes and parking.